Mercedes-Benz GLB Review & Prices

 But generally the interior quality is good and the design is sensible, with all of the controls exactly where you need them.

-The display is crystal clear and phone connectivity is very straightforward, with Apple CarPlay and Android Auto compatibility as standard.
+The display is still crystal clear and phone connectivity is very straightforward, with Apple CarPlay and Android Auto compatibility as standard.

 MPG, emissions and tax